poopi67/plexDong/README.md

 This is intended as a joke, please do not take it seriously.

-This is intended for personal use only, so it is not very secure and may result in your database being exposed if left unattended.
-In the future, I will implement more security measures (if I feel like it).

 ## Installation
 - You must have [Tautulli](https://github.com/Tautulli/Tautulli) installed and fully configured.
 - Clone the repository